Outstaff vs Outsource: What is the Difference Between These Models?

 Check which developers fits you!

-• Failure to provide good communication channels.
 With vendor staff often working remotely, or at least separately from the rest of your team, communication channels are important.
+Defining the project scope at the outset is crucial to facilitate effective communication and ensure that the outstaffing arrangement meets the company’s needs.
 As the client, you’ll have to ensure your outstaff team is fully part of your project management software system and their reporting is transparent to the rest of your corporate team.
 It is also key to setting clear expectations and staying involved daily, just like your corporate-based IT team.

-– Overtime work.
-Usually, you sign a contract or a particular amount of hours.
+• Overtime work.
+Usually, you sign a contract for a particular number of hours.
 However, if you need your developers to work overtime, you will need to pay for it additionally;

 In the case of ProCoders, we don’t hide our clients, and you can look at some of the projects we have already done.